Chapter_Zero_UK_Green_Day_policy_announcements

 • Increased investment in technology and green energy: In the Autumn Budget, delivered on 30 October 2024, Chancellor of the Exchequer, Rachel Reeves, led with a strong focus on investment across the UK’s public and private sectors.
 The Government set the tone for its investment focus in the budget run-up, with the October International Investment Summit raising a record £63 billion in investment across sectors such as technology and green energy.

 • UK policy signals clearly supporting green growth: The Budget provided clarity on the policy signals that had been outlined in Labour’s Manifesto, particularly around commitments to “Boosting capital investment by over £100 billion over the next five years, including in transport, housing and research and development (R&D), with a greater focus on value for money and delivery to help unlock long term growth.”
 Introducing seven pillars for “Rebuilding Britain”, the Budget placed a strong emphasis on: Economic and Fiscal Stability; Investment and Infrastructure Planning; Place (regional growth focus); People; Industrial Strategy and Trade; Innovation; and Net Zero.
-Prime Minister Sir Keir Starmer further strengthened these policy signals in his 12 November 2024 COP 29 speech, restating that the Government see climate security as essential for economic security and prosperity, and confirming the UK’s 2035 Nationally Determined Contribution (NDC) target will be aligned to the independent Climate Change Committee’s recommendation, “To reduce all greenhouse gas emissions by at least 81% on 1990 levels.”
+Prime Minister Sir Keir Starmer further strengthened these policy signals in his 12 November 2024 COP 29 speech, restating that the Government sees climate security as essential for economic security and prosperity, and confirming the UK’s 2035 Nationally Determined Contribution (NDC) target will be aligned to the independent Climate Change Committee’s recommendation, “To reduce all greenhouse gas emissions by at least 81% on 1990 levels.”

 • Clarity on taxation could help build confidence in UK’s green investment market: There were a range of taxation announcements in this year’s Budget, including the Corporate Tax Roadmap 2024, which outlines the headline plans for Corporation Tax over the coming years.
 The Roadmap’s key commitments include developing and consulting on a new process to give investors in major projects increased advance certainty on the tax that will apply.
 Such clarity could help build confidence in the UK’s green investment market and kickstart the delivery of long-term green innovation and infrastructure projects.

-• Potential increased scrutiny over funding for green initiatives: Boards may want to consider how the Budget’s significant addition of £100 billion in capital spending over the next five years in investments in transport, delivering new homes, improving public services, planning reform, increasing R&D funding, and conducting a review of UK pensions - alongside related tax breaks - may inform strategy, at the same time as being aware of the increased scrutiny that businesses benefiting from these incentives will face.
+• Increasing scrutiny over funding for green initiatives: Boards may want to consider how the Budget’s significant addition of £100 billion in capital spending over the next five years in investments in transport, delivering new homes, improving public services, planning reform, increasing R&D funding, and conducting a review of UK pensions - alongside related tax breaks - may inform strategy, at the same time as being aware of the increased scrutiny that businesses benefiting from these incentives will face.
 For example, reporting and compliance requirements could become more critical to funding eligibility as investment in green initiatives gains momentum.

 Board discussion questions